DigvijayBarman/EODB-Incident-Managament-System/README.md

-# EODB-Incident-Managament-System
+# Incident-Managament-System
-## This is a project which I was tasked to do when I was doing my internship in EODB, Assam
+## This is a project which I was tasked to do when I was doing my internship.
 ### Follow the following steps to run the project.
 - Step 1 ->  type  'npm install' to download all dependencies.
 - Step 2 -> in the config.env file, update the MONGO_URI variable with the link of your mongobd database